Javascript is currently not supported, or is disabled by this browser. Please enable Javascript for full functionality.

 All members of the community must recognize that electronic communications are by no means secure, and that during ordinary management of computing and networking services, network administrators may inadvertently view user files or messages.

-Should a student withdraw or be dismissed from KHSC-KansasCOM, access to the institution’s electronic systems including, but not limited to, the library databases, the wireless network, the campus access control system, school-provided email, the entire Office 365 platform, Canvas, and other systems will be suspended.
+Should a student withdraw or be dismissed from KHSU-KansasCOM, access to the institution’s electronic systems including, but not limited to, the library databases, the wireless network, the campus access control system, school-provided email, the entire Office 365 platform, Canvas, and other systems will be suspended.
 This suspension will remain in place for at least one year from the dismissal or withdrawal date, after which time the accounts may be deleted.
 Approval from the registrar will be required from any students requesting access to any resources while in a suspended status.

-Graduates will maintain their KHSC-KansasCOM email post-graduation.
+Graduates will maintain their KHSU-KansasCOM email post-graduation.
 Access to other electronic systems, including other Office 365 features and licensing for the Office Suite, is removed after graduation.
 Students will be notified of the inaccessibility to any files in One Drive upon graduation and will be given a 30-day grace period to retrieve all files.
 By request, Information Technology can find and recover files for 60 days (about 2 months) after the grace period ends.
 Files will become unrecoverable after 90 days (about 3 months).

 Photo/Video Release